Contents

 The gardens owe their groundbreaking symmetrical design to architect Niccolò Pericoli, aka Tribolo.
 With the Medici family's patronage, Tribolo envisioned a Renaissance masterpiece – one that blended art and nature.
 His other famous works include the Villa Medici in Poggio a Caiano, Funeral Chapel of Eleonora di Toledo and Medici Villas La Petraia and Villa Castello.
 Today, Tribolo's legacy lives on, as Boboli Gardens continue to inspire artists and visitors alike, leaving a lasting mark on cultural history.

-Green architecture of Boboli Gardens: design & layout
+Green architecture of Boboli Gardens: Design & layout

 The Boboli Gardens stand as a quintessential example of the Renaissance architectural style and the green architecture philosophy, both emphasizing the integration of natural and built environments,.
 Initiated in 1549 for Duchess Eleonora of Toledo, the gardens were conceived to create a harmonious blend of sculpted landscapes and architectural elements.